msurdeanu/my-workflows-app/README.md

 # MyWorkflows

-[MyWorkflows](https://myworkflows.org) is a simple tool for creating workflows to automate daily manual tasks.
+[MyWorkflows](https://myworkflows.org) is a simple tool for helping you to automate manual tasks.
-You can easily create workflows, schedule them using cron-jobs and see their output.
+You can encapsulate manual tasks as workflows, you can schedule them and see their output.

 Uses Java as programming language and Vaadin as UI framework.